Hands are our Life - Our staff

 Summer represented Australia in the 100m hurdles and after a 10-year career in athletics, she has developed a passion for rehabilitation.
 She hopes to continue helping others as an occupational therapist and is eager to start a career in hand therapy.

 Prior to relocating from Sydney to the Sunshine Coast in 2005, Bev was the principal and director of Rehabilitation of Hand and Upper Limb, Sydney, for 25 years.
-Bev was a clinical tutor for under graduate physiotherapy students for over 20 years and post graduate Masters students in hand and upper limb at the School of Physiotherapy, University of Sydney.
-She also worked as a clinical tutor in hand therapy for undergraduate physiotherapy students at UQ from 2006 to 2011 and set up the hand therapy module for the physiotherapy students at JCU in 2012.
-She has presented papers at both national and international hand therapy conferences.
+Bev was a clinical tutor for under graduate physiotherapy students for 22 years in hand and upper limb at the School of Physiotherapy, University of Sydney.
+Her primary interest was in sports medicine.

-Bev is full member of the Australian Hand Therapy Association and has served on the executive as President, Vice President, Qld secretary, and coordinator of the Knowledge and Resources portfolio and been involved on various committees to further the education and knowledge of hand therapy.
-Bev's specific interest is sports injuries of the hand and upper limb and is currently researching as a Phd candidate the 'Efficacy of wrist bracing in gymnasts 10-18 years of age with wrist pain while performing gymnastic activities'.
+Prior to retiring, Bev was full member of the Australian Hand Therapy Association and served on the executive as President, Vice President, Qld secretary, and coordinator of the Knowledge and Resources portfolio and been involved on various committees to further the education and knowledge of Hand Therapy.

 Eleni completed high school at Good Shepherd Lutheran College in Noosaville, graduating Year 12 with an OP 8 in 2018.